• Home

 But who was he?

-We know from White’s Directory of 1827 that John Morton was trading as a butcher from premises in Western Lane, and a record of a probate bond in 1848 for an Alexander Morton, Hatter of Berwick upon Tweed would appear to name John as a brother, along with a George Morton, Furrier, Charles Morton, Hatter and spinster sisters Euphemia and Jane.
-The document as you can see has been signed by all three brothers in an educated hand.
+White’s Directory of 1827 listed John Morton trading as a butcher from premises in Western Lane.
+Then a probate bond dated 1848 for an Alexander Morton, Hatter of Berwick upon Tweed, would appear to name John as a brother, along with George Morton, Furrier, Charles Morton, Hatter and spinster sisters Euphemia and Jane.
+The document was signed by all three brothers in educated hands.
+So far so good.

 Picture